-The CRA is continuing to integrate existing recreational sites with the completion of the Downtown Connector Trail and by approving a feasibility study for a pedestrian observation pier to link two (2) existing parks separated by water.
-The pier will become a waterfront destination for residents and visitors wanting to view rocket launches and take in the scenic view.
+The CRA is continuing to integrate existing recreational sites with the completion of the Downtown Connector Trail and by approving a feasibility study and then a final design for a pedestrian observation pier to link two (2) existing parks separated by water.
+The pedestrian-observation pier will become a waterfront destination for residents and visitors wanting to view rocket launches and take in the scenic view of the Indian River Lagoon.
 Other park improvements have included a splash pad, BMX bicycle track, skateboard facility, etc. over the years.
-Long range plans call for a waterfront trail to connect recreational sites to the downtown and to areas to the south as well as adding trail
+City staff met with North Brevard County Parks and Recreation staff in Fiscal Year 2021 to investigate a partnership where the CRA could fund park improvements in the CRA district that would then be maintained by the Parks and Recreation Department.
+Long range plans call for a waterfront trail to connect recreational sites to the downtown and to areas to the south.